RebeccaGartenberg/loan_amortization_app/README.md

 Adding tests for the endpoints and methods is an important next step.
 Another step would be adding dates to the loan information rather than having month numbers from 1 to loan_term.
-For a larger project the functions related to similar entities or actions would be broken up into different files rather than have all endpoints stored in main.py and most functions in controller.py.
+For a larger project the functions related to similar entities or actions would be broken up into different files rather than having all endpoints stored in *main.py* and most functions in *controller.py*.

 **Sources**

 I used the amortization calculator [here](https://www.bankrate.com/mortgages/amortization-calculator/) and the explanation of the math [here](https://www.ramseysolutions.com/real-estate/amortization-schedule#:~:text=To%20calculate%20amortization%2C%20first%20multiply,toward%20principal%20for%20that%20month.) to learn how amortization calculations are done.

+**Commands**

+Run server:

+*uvicorn app.main:app --reload*

+Access sqlite db:

+*sqlite3 app.db*

+Upgrade and downgrade db:

+*alembic upgrade <revision>*

+*alembic downgrade <revision>*